worldwide-coders/educational-store/README.md

 - As a signed in user, I would like to change password.
 - As a signed in user, I would like to sign out.
 - As an unregistered user, I would like to see all of the products.
-- As a signed in user, I would like to add and remove products from a shopping cart.
+- As a signed in user, I would like to add an item to a shopping cart.
+- As a signed in user, I would like increase or decrease the number of items in my cart.
 - As a signed in user, I would like to purchase products in a shopping cart using [Stripe](https://stripe.com/docs/checkout).

+### Reach Goal(s)
 - As a signed in user, I would like to see all my past orders.

-### Reach Goal(s)

 - Build a search feature so that people can search for specific products by name.
 - Create a feature that allows for item donation
 - Create a feature that allows the user to choose which school will receive their donation